Banuvathyrr/Ph.D-Thesis-project/README.md

 ### Insights
 - The contribution of the ulnar fingers for establishing equilibrium was examined when the thumb was placed on an unsteady platform.
 - In general, it was a common question to understand what strategy central nervous system employs in achieving the goal of any grasping task.
-However, in this particular research, inaddition to the strategy employed , at what situation particular strategy was followed by central nervous system was investigatedd.
+However, in this particular research, inaddition to the strategy employed , at what situation particular strategy was followed by central nervous system was investigated.
 - The distinct behavior of the little finger compared to the other finger forces perhaps suggests a biomechanical relationship between thumb and little finger.